A Summer Road Trip Through the Heart of Scotland

 Where: Edinburgh, Inverness, Fort Augustus, Glen Coe, Laggan, Spean Bridge.
-Scotland, United Kingdom
+Scotland, United Kingdom.
+Europe.

-What: Loch Ness, The Scottish Parliament, Forth Rail and Road Bridges, Ben Nevis Cable Car Ride, Laggan Dam, Urquart Castle, Edinburgh Fringe Festival, Princes Street, Edinburgh Castle, Little Athens.
+What: Loch Ness, The Scottish Parliament, Forth Rail and Road Bridges, Ben Nevis Cable Car Ride, Laggan Dam, Urquart Castle, Edinburgh Fringe Festival, Princes Street, Edinburgh Castle, Little Athens, Scottish Thistle, Skinny-dipping in Loch Ness, Rare Breeds and Children's Farm, Hairy Coo.

-Illnesses or mishaps: The exhaust falling off of our car resulting in an emergency call to a local mechanic in Fort Augustus who soldered it back on for £10.
+Illnesses or mishaps: The exhaust falling off of our car as we drive through Loch Ness.
+We had to reverse to collect the pipe from the road!
+This resulted in an emergency call to a local mechanic out in Fort Augustus who soldered it back on for £10 - we were back on our way within two hours.

 A lonely tree branch points out into Loch Ness and in doing so helps capture a sense of the loch's atmospheric solitude.